Humphries-Lab/Bayesian_Strategy_Analysis_Python/README.md

-# Bayesian_Strategy_Analyisis_Python
+# StrategyTracker (Python)

-Python toolbox for Bayesian analysis of behavioural strategies on choice tasks
+Python toolbox for Bayesian tracking of behavioural strategies across trials on choice tasks

-Read the paper at eLife: https://doi.org/10.7554/eLife.86491
+Read the Strategy Tracker paper at eLife: https://doi.org/10.7554/eLife.86491

 Tested with: Python 3.9 onwards